Singular fibers in barking families of degenerations of elliptic curves: Abstract

 \section{Abstract}

-Takamura \cite{Ta3} established a theory on splitting families of degenerations of complex curves.
-He introduced a powerful method for constructing a splitting family, called a {\it barking family}, in which there appear not only a singular fiber over the origin but also singular fibers over other points, called subordinate fibers.
-In this paper, for the case of degenerations of elliptic curves, we determine the types of these subordinate fibers. { {\fnsymbol{footnote}} \footnote[0]{ 2010 {\it Mathematics Subject Classification.} Primary 14D06, 32S50; Secondary 14H15, 14D05. } \footnote[0]{ {\it Key words and phrases.} Degeneration of complex curves, Splliting family, Elliptic curve, Singular fiber, Monodromy. }}
+Takamura \cite{Ta3} established a theory of splitting families of degenerations of complex curves of genus $g \geq 1$.
+He introduced a powerful method for constructing a splitting family, called a \emph{barking family}, in which the resulting family of complex curves has a singular fiber over the origin (the \emph{main fiber}) together with other singular fibers (\emph{subordinate fibers}).
+He made a list of barking families for genera up to $5$ and determined the main fibers appearing in them.
+This paper determines \emph{most} of the subordinate fibers of the barking families in Takamura's list for the case $g = 1$.
+(There remain four undetermined cases.)
+Also, we show that some splittings never occur in a splitting family. \subclass{Primary 14D06; Secondary 14H15, 14D05, 32S50.} \keywords{ Degeneration of complex curves, Splitting family, Elliptic curve, Singular fiber, Monodromy. }